Aliases for PRKDC Gene

-PRKDC (Protein Kinase, DNA-Activated, Catalytic Polypeptide) is a Protein Coding gene.
-Diseases associated with PRKDC include immunodeficiency 26, with or without neurologic abnormalities and severe combined immunodeficiency due to dna-pkcs deficiency.
-Among its related pathways are Immune System and Gemtuzumab ozogamicin Pathway, Pharmacokinetics/Pharmacodynamics.
-GO annotations related to this gene include poly(A) RNA binding and protein kinase activity.
-An important paralog of this gene is ATR.
+PRKDC (Protein Kinase, DNA-Activated, Catalytic Subunit) is a Protein Coding gene.
+Diseases associated with PRKDC include Immunodeficiency 26 With Or Without Neurologic Abnormalities and Immunodeficiency 26.
+Among its related pathways are Granzyme Pathway and Cytosolic sensors of pathogen-associated DNA.
+Gene Ontology (GO) annotations related to this gene include protein kinase activity.
+An important paralog of this gene is ATM.

 DNA-dependent protein kinase (DNA-PK) is a nuclear protein serine/threonine kinase that is a molecular sensor of DNA damage.
 DNA-PK is involved in the ligation step of the non-homologous end joining (NHEJ) pathway of DNA double strand break (DSB) repair.